 Another challenge, albeit of a different nature, is a disconnect between the technology and the overall aesthetic of the build: state-of-the-art is designed and installed below deck to provide the holy grail of sound and graphics, but the interior designer might recommend the installation of poor quality flat screen TVs.
-The sound system is compromised when a structural cross beam lies in the way of a finely tuned speaker location the effect being an 10,000 speaker that sounds much like a childs enamel potty.
+The sound system is compromised when a structural cross beam lies in the way of a finely tuned speaker location, the effect being a 10,000 speaker that sounds much like a child's enamel potty.

 A yachts A/V system should be considered and negotiated at the contract stage